getnikola/nikola/docs/manual.rst

           submenus is supported.

-       2. Some themes, including the default Bootstrap theme, may present issues if the menu is too large.  (in Bootstrap, the navbar can grow too large and cover contents.)
+       2. Some themes, including the default Bootstrap theme, may present issues if the menu is too large.
+(In Bootstrap, the navbar can grow too large and cover contents.)

        3. If you link to directories, make sure to follow ``STRIP_INDEXES``.
 If